How to join granny squares

 Step 1

-Although all of the crochet joining techniques above are fantastic for quick and easy joins, perhaps you fancy a super-neat join that works seamlessly with your crochet – well the zipper join method is perfect for this!
-It’s essentially a slip stitch join done slightly differently, and creates a crochet join that is perfectly flat and doesn’t ruffle up your crochet at all.
-It can seem a bit tricky to start off with, but once you get the hang of it it’s sure to become your favourite way for how to join crochet pieces together.
+It's essentially a slip stitch join done slightly differently, and it creates a crochet join that is perfectly flat and doesn't ruffle up your crochet at all.
+It can seem a bit tricky to start off with, but once you get the hang of it it's sure to become your favourite way for how to join granny squares together.

 Insert your hook (going front to back) in the BACK LOOP ONLY of the first stitch on your left hand piece of crochet